ArchitectAK/Cloud-Native-Development-with-Docker-and-Kubernetes/README.md

   - it needs to be a small, lightweight service,
   - it needs to be independently deployable and scalable,,
   - most importantly, it needs to exploit the capabilities that the cloud provides.

+### Node.js in the cloud

+- Microservices are described as being small, lightweight, and independently scalable, and that means there are some performance characteristics that can help determine whether a language is a good fit for microservice development.
+- One of those is IO and the reason for that, is that microservices are designed to communicate with other microservices, and that communication requires the ability to work with `IO Speed`.
+- Another criteria that's useful for microservices is `startup`, and this is because startup speed affects your ability to do scaling and to restart after a failure.
+- So the greater your startup speed, the quicker you will restart after a failure and the quicker you'll be able to add additional instances and react to additional load.
+- Microservices are described as being small, so their memory footprint is important.
+Particularly so in clouds where most clouds charge according to the amount of memory that you are using.
+So the more memory you use, the more you'll be charged by the cloud provider.